 Many conditions can cause a lump on the chest.
-Some are benign, while others may be more serious.
+Some are harmless, while others may be more serious.
 Bumps on the chest can occur within breast tissue, below the sternum, or anywhere on the rib cage.

 It is natural for a person to have concerns if they find a lump.
 Generally, a cancerous lump in the breast will feel hard and angular, while a benign cyst or abscess will feel round and smooth.